rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 It's simple case - implementation is trivial.
 It only takes one ```switch``` or ```when``` and function to round number with desired precision to solve this case.

-Despite of the fact, that implementation is simple, we should unit test it and additionally we can write specification using Spek.
+Despite of the fact, that implementation is simple, we should prepare unit test it.
+Using Spek we can also write BDD style tests and prepare a specification at one approach.

 ```kotlin
 class DistanceConverterSpecificiation : Spek({